ireapps/coding-for-journalists/docs/install.md

 python --version
 ```

 If everything went as planned, this should spit out the version number of Python you just installed.

+!!! caution
-If you get an error message that reads something like ```'python' is not recognized as an internal or external command, operable program or batch file``` things have gone badly awry; Python may not have been added to your command prompt PATH, or you'll need to attempt to reinstall.
+	If you get an error message that says Python isn't recognized as a legitimate command, something's gone awry.
+Python may not have been added to your command prompt PATH, which you can resolve by following step 3 in [this guide](http://www.anthonydebarros.com/2014/02/16/setting-up-python-in-windows-8-1/).
+If the main Python directory, its Scripts folder and site-packages are all in the PATH, you'll need to attempt to reinstall.

-If all is well with Python, let's check on **pip**:
+Once we've verified all is well with Python, let's turn our attention to **pip**:

 ```bash
 pip list